-- 2. Type the old password, and type the new password twice in the fields on this screen. - If you want to be able to recover the password, select the Enable Password Recovery check box. - 4.
+- 2. On the Set Password screen, type the old password, and type the new password twice. - 3.
+If you want to be able to recover the password, select the Enable Password Recovery check box. - 4.
 Click Apply so that your changes take effect.